UemitGuel/zkVote/README.md

 Project strucutre:
 - `SmartContract`: contains the OVN smart contracts and the zkSNARK circuits.
-- `Delegate`: contains the iOS app delegate (the iOS companion app that should be merged into the native iOS app in the future)
+- `delegate`: contains the iOS app delegate (the iOS companion app that should be merged into the native iOS app in the future)
 - `iOSApp`: contains the iOS app